 If your dog is taking any of these medications, talk with your vet about other anxiety medications that your dog may be able to take to help with their anxiety.

 Your vet will calculate your dog’s dosage based on their body weight.
 A typical dosage of Trazodone is 2 to 16 mg/kgs once a day.
-This medication can be given every day to help with separation anxiety or as needed to help with thunderstorm or firework phobia.
+This medication can be given every day to help with separation anxiety or as needed to help with thunderstorms or firework phobia.

 Sometimes Trazodone is given along with other medications to help with sedation.
 This will usually result in a lower dosage of each medication that has to be given.
 Trazodone is commonly given in combination with Gabapentin.
 Gabapentin has a sedative property and is commonly prescribed for dogs with nerve pain.
 This makes a great combination to use for post-operative pain and as a mild sedative.